bep/hugotest/content/_index.md

 Notes about the "breadcrump" navigation above:

-* We need a way to set "active section"
 * In the above I just pick a top level section.
 You may also do **.Site.Home.Sections** to get them all.
 * Paginators in sub-sections: http://localhost:1313/second/subfirst/subsub/